-Kenneth Johnson was innocent.
-But in each of his three trials evidence of his innocence was excluded.
 In the last two trials he refused a "time served" plea.
 When paroled his parole officer violated Johnson on the claim that he had engaged in a new series of three rapes, despite myriad discrepancies in the description of the perpetrator and Johnson's solid alibi, and an actual confession to one of the rapes by the real perpetrator, Victor Kevin Thomas.
 There was not enough to criminally charge Johnson, who was "no billed" by a grand jury, and the Appellate Division later threw out the parol revocation.
 580 N.Y.S.2d 957 (3rd Dept. 1992) In 2008 DNA evidence exonerated Johnson from one of the rapes with proof that Victor Thomas had raped this victim also.
 Unfortunately, no DNA evidence was preserved from Johnson's original conviction for him to be exonerated of that rape.

-demonstrate this than the case of People v.
-Capozzi, 152 A.D.2d 985, 544 N.Y.S.2d 95 (4th Dept. 1989).
-Capozzi was charged with three similar rapes and went to trial in 1987.
-The rape victims told police their attacker was about 160 pounds - Capozzi weighed 200 to 220 pounds.
+144 Capozzi was released 21 years later after being exonerated by DNA evidence which proved that another person - Altemio Sanchez - had committed the rape/murder.
+Sanchez had and committed multiple additional rapes and three murders while Capozzi was in prison. http://en.wikipedia.org/wiki/Altemio Sanchez rape victims told police their attacker was about 160 pounds - Capozzi weighed 200 to 220 pounds.
 None of the victims mentioned a prominent three-inch scar on Capozzi's face.
 Capozzi sought to have admitted evidence that there were in fact a series of rapes which all were - before his arrest - thought to have been perpetrated by the same person, and that Capozzi could not be that person.
 Indeed, he had "airtight alibis" for one of the rapes he was charged with, as well as those he was not charged with.
 All three victims identified Capozzi in court as the attacker.
 Nevertheless, the evidence was excluded on the basis of the decision in People v.
 Johnson.
 As a result, Capozzi was convicted by a jury of two rapes and acquitted of the third.
 He was sentenced to 35 years, in 1987.

 DNA tests in March 2007 on biological evidence stored for two decades in a hospital drawer showed that another man, Altemio Sanchez, actually committed the attacks for which Capozzi was convicted.
+Sanchez had in fact been a suspect originaly, but Capozzi lineup identification as the attacker took the focus of him.
 Unfortunately, during the 20 years of Capozzi's wrongful imprisonment, Sanchez committed numerous other rapes and three brutal rape-murders.
 These rapes and murders were the price society - and more innocent victims - paid on account of the stinginess of judges in allowing the jury to hear evidence demonstrating the plausibility that another person was responsible for the crime Capozzi was charged with.